 Understanding how CoolSculpting works will help you know how it is priced.
 Each treatment is conducted by a trained technician who uses a specific applicator to administer the fat freezing technology.
 The applicator is placed over the treatment area to control the targeted fat freezing.
-Depending on which applicator is used, each treatment can last between 30-70 minutes.
+Depending on which applicator is used, each treatment can last between 35-70 minutes.

 The number of applicators used during a single treatment will depend on your specific body shape, size, and the results you want per designated treatment area.

+Applicator Sizes

 Applicators come in different shapes and sizes.
 Small applicators are half the cost of big applicators.
 However, big applicators cover twice the treatment area.
 Therefore, the price is equal between the two.
-The shape and size of the applicator arewill be determined by the shape and size of your body. or those who wish to have their stubborn belly fat treated, the use of one large applicator may be needed for some.
-Alternatively, and then two small applicators will be sufficient for others.
+The shape and size of the applicator are determined by the shape and size of your body.
+When treating stubborn belly fat, the use of one large applicator may be needed for some.
+Alternatively, two small applicators will be sufficient for others.

 Understanding CoolSculpting Cycles